The Human Truth Foundation

 Health:

 Timor-Leste (East Timor) is a pretty unhealthy country.
-Timor-Leste (E. Timor) does better than average in its alcohol consumption rate29.
-When it comes to most other metrics, Timor-Leste (E. Timor) does not do well.
-It does worse than average in its food aid and health contributions and WHO compliance30, its adolescent birth rate31, its average life expectancy11 and in its immunizations take-up32.
-And finally, it sits amongst the bottom 20 for its fertility rate14 (amongst the highest in Asia).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Timor-Leste (E. Timor) does better than average in terms of its alcohol consumption rate29.
+But unfortunately Timor-Leste (E. Timor) gets most other things wrong.
+It does worse than average in terms of its food aid and health contributions and WHO compliance30, its adolescent birth rate31, its average life expectancy11, its fertility rate14 and in its immunizations take-up32.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Timor-Leste in 1990 was 45yrs, much lower than the global average of 64.6.
+But it improved greatly, by +23.3yrs, in the 30 years from then, the third best long-term improvement in the world, and triple the global average improvement of +7.9yrs.
+Timor-Leste's peak fertility rate was 6.32 in 1960.

 Years11